INOPIAE/inoMonitor/README.md

 . bin/activate
 pip install -r requirements.txt
 ```
-Then edit config.py.example into config.py with your database connection and web site settings
+Then edit config.py.example into config.py with your database connection and smtp settings.

 Configure a cron job that calls the user api function check_job e.g.every 10 minutes.